René Girard: Fundamental anthropology

 Explorers and anthropologists have never been able to witness or bring true evidence for events similar to these, which go back to the earliest times.
 Yet 'indirect evidence' can be found, such as the universality of ritual sacrifice and the innumerable myths that have been collected from the most varied peoples.
 If Girard's theory is true, then we will find in myths the culpability of the victim-god, depictions of the selection of the victim and his power to beget the order that governs the group.

 Girard found these elements in numerous myths, beginning with that of Oedipus which he analyzed in this and later books.
 On this question he opposes Claude Lévi-Strauss.

 The phrase "scapegoat mechanism" was not coined by Girard himself; it had been used earlier by Kenneth Burke in Permanence and Change (1935) and A Grammar of Motives (1940).
 However, Girard took this concept from Burke and developed it much more extensively as an interpretation of human culture.

 In Things Hidden Since the Foundation of the World (1978), Girard develops the implications of this discovery.
 The victimary process is the missing link between the animal world and the human world, the principle that explains the humanization of primates.

 It allows us to understand the need for sacrificial victims, which in turn explains the hunt which is primitively ritual and the domestication of animals as a fortuitous result of the acclimatization of a reserve of victims, or agriculture.
 It shows that at the beginning of all culture is archaic religion, which Durkheim had sensed.
 The elaboration of the rites and taboos by proto-human or human groups would take infinitely varied forms while obeying a rigorous practical sense that we can detect: the prevention of the return of the mimetic crisis.
 So we can find in archaic religion the origin of all political or cultural institutions.

-The social position of king, for instance, begins as the victim of the scapegoat mechanism, though his sacrifice is deferred and he becomes responsible for the wellbeing of the whole society.

 According to Girard, just as the theory of natural selection of species is the rational principle that explains the immense diversity of forms of life, the victimization process is the rational principle that explains the origin of the infinite diversity of cultural forms.

-The analogy with Charles Darwin also extends to the scientific status of the theory, as each of these presents itself as a hypothesis that is not capable of being proven experimentally, given the extreme amounts of time necessary for the production of the phenomena in question, but which imposes itself by its great explanatory power.